Knowledge Hub

 The Consumer Duty applies to the regulated activities and ancillary activities of all firms authorised under the Financial Services and Markets Act 2000, the Payment Services Regulations 2017 and E-money Regulations 2011, in respect of products and services for prospective and actual retail customers.

-Firms that offer such products and services must elevate consumer protection levels by establishing clearer and higher standards and prioritising customers’ needs in all their operations.
-The Financial Conduct Authority (FCA) unveiled its vision in July 2022, and in October 2022, we explained in our article, ‘FCA’s paradigm shift: a new Consumer Duty’, the requirements of the new Consumer Duty and the necessary steps for preparation.
+If your firm offers such products and services, you are required to ensure you meet the Consumer Duty by establishing clearer and higher standards and prioritising customers’ needs in all of your operations.
+The Financial Conduct Authority (FCA) unveiled its vision in July 2022, and in October 2022, we explained in our article, ‘FCA’s paradigm shift: Consumer Duty’,the requirements of the new Consumer Duty and the necessary steps for preparation.

 Who are ‘retail customers’?